2025 United Kingdom wildfires

-So far during 2025, the United Kingdom has recorded the highest area of land affected by wildfires since records began in 2012.
-As of 17 August, over 47879 ha has been burnt, surpassing the previous annual record set in 2019 by more than 19000 ha; it has also had the highest number of fires larger than 30 ha at 181, an increase of 30 from the previous record set in 2022.
+2025 was the United Kingdom's worst year for wildfires on record, with the highest area of land affected by them since records began in 2012.
+Over 47879 ha was burnt, surpassing the previous annual record set in 2019 by more than 19000 ha; it also recorded the highest number of fires larger than 30 ha at 181, an increase of 30 from the previous record set in 2022.
 The largest wildfire from the outbreak was Dava wildfire, occurring in the Scottish Highlands.

 Overview

 The European Forest Fire Information System (EFFIS) keeps records of wildfires in Europe and has maintained a database since 2004.
-By April, 2025 had seen the highest area in the United Kingdom burned by wildfires, at 47879 ha as of 26 October.
+By April, 2025 had seen the highest area in the United Kingdom burned by wildfires, reaching 47879 ha by the end of the year.
 The previous record was set in 2019, when a total area of 28754 ha was burned throughout the year.
-This year has also seen the highest number of fires, with EFFIS mapping 181 fires greater than 30 ha; the previous record was 151, set in 2022.
+This year also saw the highest number of fires, with EFFIS mapping 181 fires greater than 30 ha; the previous record was 151, set in 2022.
 During the seven days from 2–8 April alone, 18257 ha was burned by 31 fires across the country, the highest 7-day total on record.